-This financial statement was prepared on the basis of cash receipts and cash disbursements in conformity with the accounting principles prescribed in the New York State Handbook for Town and Village Justices, which is a comprehensive basis of accounting other than generally accepted accounting principles.
-Under this basis of accounting, revenues are recognized when cash is received and expenditures are recognized when cash is disbursed.
+This financial statement was prepared on the basis of cash receipts and cash disbursements in conformity with the accounting principles prescribed in the New York State Handbook for Town and Village Justices and Court Clerks, which is a comprehensive basis of accounting other than generally accepted accounting principles.
+Under this cash basis of accounting, revenues are recognized when cash is received and expenditures are recognized when cash is disbursed.